16rgu/Cell-Collision-Simulator/README.md

   If you are using fewer than 4 plates, the number of wells for the unused plates should be set to zero.

+Source code is included in Brute Force Collision Detection folder.